oobecomau/desktop.gov.au/docs/blueprint/platform.md

 - Block access – based on specific risk factors can prevent users and/or devices from accessing specific resources across one or all connected apps.
 - Block custom activities – application-specific events can be blocked if they increase the risk of data leakage or exfiltration.

-Conditional Access App Control Protection Design Decisions for all agencies and implementation types.
+Conditional Access App Control Protection Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---